Yoz Grahame's Unresolvable Discrepancy

 Posted: December 2nd, 2004 | 12 Comments »

-There are some things that machines are better at doing than people, and vice versa.
+There are some things that machines are better at doing than people, visit this and vice versa.
 Automation is all about the former and CAPTCHAs – those little mangled-text images that you have to type in before you’re allowed a free email account – are all about the latter.

 The purpose of CAPTCHAs is to foil automated attempts by spammers to harvest tons of free email accounts.
 The trouble is that, as was identified over a year ago, you can automate circumvention, if you’re clever about how you harness and use human processing power.
 In this case, you set up a site with content that people really want to get.
 (Porn, or warez, or… you get the idea.)
 In order for people to get to the content, they have to go through a CAPTCHA test – except that the CAPTCHA is actually grabbed from the web service whose defenses you want to breach.
 Your eager porn-surfing visitors are doing all the hard work for you.